inkyblackness/imgui-go/CONTRIBUTING.md

 ### Extensions
 At the moment, this library is primarily used by **InkyBlackness**.
 If you can and want to make use of this library in your own projects, you are happy to do so.
 Pull-requests with extensions are happily accepted, provided that they uphold the following minimum requirements:
 * Code is properly formatted & linted (use [golangci-lint](https://github.com/golangci/golangci-lint) for a full check)
 * Public Go API is documented.
 Copied documentation from **Dear ImGui** is acceptable and recommended, assuming it is adapted regarding type names.
 If there is no documentation in the original, try to spend some time figuring it out.
+In any case, please make the comments readable as complete English sentences, as recommended by Go.
 * API and version philosophies are respected (see README.md)

 #### Clarification on API naming and signatures